The-Academic-Observatory/observatory-platform/docs/tutorials/deploy_terraform.md

   disk_type: pd-standard # the disk type for the virtual machine
   create: false # determines whether virtual machine is created or destroyed

-# Elasticsearch
-elasticsearch:
-  host: https://address.region.gcp.cloud.es.io:port <-- # the address of the elasticsearch host
-  api_key: API_KEY <-- # the api key of the elasticsearch account

 # API settings
 api:
   domain_name: api.observatory.academy <-- # the custom domain name for the API, used for the google cloud endpoints service